AshWebCoder/Wallpapers/README.md

 # Wallpapers
-This is my wallpaper colleci
+This is my wallpaper collection